How To Find A Conversion Copywriter Who Isn't Completely Horrible

 Arguably the most important aspect of a landing page, optimizing conversion takes the most attention to detail.
 And with good reason, conversions are the goal of any sales copy.

-In order to maximize conversions, your copywriter should be looking for these things:
+To maximize conversions, your copywriter should be looking for these things:

 Strong headlines - Headlines and subheads are clear, compelling, and concise.